tangalbert919/tangalbert919.github.io/new-requirements.md

     * On mobile, this requirement shall not apply
   * All hyperlinks should not be blue and have an underline
   * For each entry, the whole thing must be clickable (including the picture and description, not just the title of the post)
+  * There must be pagination for the blog (at least ten posts per page)

 Projects:
   * Mention that the page may not be updated regularly